All events

 08:00 – 14:00

 We have a new loop along the escarpment and cliffs of Upper Wilsons Creek with views into the Valley and the headwater of the Wilsons River.
-We pop out to a lookout over Main Arm and the Tweed Valley, and back through the Crack with a swimming hole at the finish.
+We pop out to a lookout over Main Arm and the Tweed Valley, and back through the Crack.
 Bring lunch, 1 litre of water, long sleeves, long pants.
-Parts of the track are new so maybe grade 4 and the rest is grade 3 and was the trail that we used for 3x International Women's Day Walks that we ran in the first week of March.
+Parts of the track are new so maybe grade 4 and the rest is grade 3.
+We will be picking up sticks of the track to make it easier to use.
 Leader Steve, 0424 312 917

 Minyon Falls Loop Sat 4 Apr